raymond-1227/whats-the-next-class/README.md

 ```
 ### Import your Class Table
 Go to `data.json` and modify the class names for each day **in the exact order**.
+### Testing / Development
+**You must run the website as a server, due to having to fetch JSON files could trigger CORS errors.** You can use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension on Visual Studio Code.
+Click on `Go Live` on the bottom right corner of the editor to start the server, and click it again to stop the server.
+### Production
+You can host the website on GitHub Pages, Netlify, Vercel, etc.